Krutikakhamkar-7/truthforge-ai/README.md

 AI-generated content often contains hallucinations and misinformation.

-TruthForge AI solves this problem by:
+Veritas solves this problem by:

 - Collecting evidence from trusted sources
 - Verifying claims